 If one’s life is patterned by their claims, solo sex becomes a placebo to cure almost all of life’s hitch.
 I guess a time would soon come when we will be told that if we don’t masturbate frequently, our brains will stop functioning and our hearts will stop beating!
 From a scientific perspective, however, one needs to tread with caution before touting masturbation as a “silver bullet” to bodily infirmity.

 It results in a chemical dependency that people use to escape from boredom, negative emotions and the stresses of life.
 We all know how drug addicts resort to drugs to escape from reality.
 Sexual self-stimulation works out the same way.
 Thankfully, the debilitating effects of addictions are not disputed by secular society.

 Even in the medical world, there are check and balances that govern drug use.
 That’s why pain relievers are given with prescriptions.
 When the body is made to naturally circumvent these regulations through masturbation, it becomes a form of self-abuse.

 Many scientists, psychologists and even some Christian leaders argue that masturbation is not a sin.
 If that is the case, why do many men and women feel so guilty after indulging in it?
 The ready-made answer that such people are conditioned by social indoctrination and upbringing doesn’t cut it.
-That response is an indication of our God-given conscience which must not be muffled with empty rationalizations.
+That guilt is an indication of our God-given conscience which must not be muffled with empty rationalizations.

 This is why science, psychology and philosophy – albeit beneficial – cannot be our final arbiter of truth, ethics or morals.
 The Bible, God’s Word is.
 Science sees man as a “higher animal” that is subject to all base instincts and desires, but the Bible dignifies man, stating that he is created in God’s image.